Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

     If you earn under €30,000 per year, public health insurance is a safer, cheaper option.[^2] If you can get [free health insurance](/guides/german-health-insurance#free-health-insurance), it's the best option.
 - **You have more than 2 children**
     Your public health insurance [covers your children and unemployed spouse for free](/guides/german-health-insurance#free-health-insurance).
 If you have many children, public is usually the best option.
-- **You have pre-existing health problems**
-    Your health does not affect the cost.
 - **You are over 45 years old**
     Your age does not affect the cost.
 After 45 years old, public is usually a better deal than private.
 - **You are a student under 30 years old**